 Ready for a time warp?
-Ukulele teacher Willy M. has five classic tunes from the 60s that are perfect for your ukulele – and are easy ukulele songs for beginners to master!
+Ukulele teacher Willy M. has 75 classic tunes from the 60s and 70s that are perfect for your ukulele – and are easy ukulele songs for beginners to master!

-There was something about the music of the 1960s that has remained popular year after year.
-The nice thing about this for the beginning ukulele player is that 60s songs make great tunes to learn on the ukulele, simply because they’re relatively easy to play.
-Here are five easy ukulele songs for beginners that come from the swinging 60s.
+There was something about the music of the 1960s and 1970s that has remained popular year after year.
+The nice thing about this for the beginning ukulele player is that 60s and 70s songs make great tunes to learn on the ukulele, simply because they’re relatively easy to play.
+Here are five easy ukulele songs for beginners that come from the swinging 60s and 70s.